pymc-devs/pymc-examples/examples/variational_inference/bayesian_neural_network_advi.myst.md

 ### Variational Inference: Scaling model complexity

-We could now just run a MCMC sampler like {class}`~pymc.step_methods.hmc.nuts.NUTS` which works pretty well in this case, but was already mentioned, this will become very slow as we scale our model up to deeper architectures with more layers.
+We could now just run a MCMC sampler like {class}`pymc.NUTS` which works pretty well in this case, but was already mentioned, this will become very slow as we scale our model up to deeper architectures with more layers.

-Instead, we will use the {class}`~pymc.variational.inference.ADVI` variational inference algorithm.
+Instead, we will use the {class}`pymc.ADVI` variational inference algorithm.
 This is much faster and will scale better.
 Note, that this is a mean-field approximation so we ignore correlations in the posterior.

 ```{code-cell} ipython3
 %%time